Legend Valley

-A view of Legend Valley during the All Good Music Festival in July, 2012.

 Legend Valley (formerly Buckeye Lake Music Center) is an outdoor concert venue and campground located in Thornville, Ohio.
 It has an estimated capacity of 55,000, across 230 acres.

 The venue has hosted many music festivals and concerts since the 1970s.
 Since 2017, Legend Valley has been known as the venue for the annual Lost Lands dubstep and bass music festival.
-From 2014 to 2016 and since 2021, Legend Valley has also been site for the annual Gathering of the Juggalos organized by Insane Clown Posse's Psychopathic Records.
+From 2014 to 2016 and from 2021 to 2025, Legend Valley was also the site for the annual Gathering of the Juggalos organized by Insane Clown Posse's Psychopathic Records.

 List of past events

 The following is a list of past events at Legend Valley: